-The per capita income in Port Orchard in 2010 was $29,571, which is upper middle income relative to Washington, and upper middle income relative to the rest of the US.
-This equates to an annual income of $118,284 for a family of four.
+The per capita income in Port Orchard in 2018 was $29,168, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
+This equates to an annual income of $116,672 for a family of four.
 However, Port Orchard contains both very wealthy and poor people as well.

-Port Orchard is a very ethnically-diverse city.
+Port Orchard is an extremely ethnically-diverse city.
 The people who call Port Orchard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Port Orchard residents report their race to be White, followed by Asian.
 Port Orchard also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.34% of the city’s residents.
-Important ancestries of people in Port Orchard include Irish, English, European, and Norwegian.
+Important ancestries of people in Port Orchard include German, Irish, English, Norwegian, and French.

 The most common language spoken in Port Orchard is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Tagalog and Polish.